nkh0472/blocker/README.md

 ## Frequently Asked Questions

-1. When clicking the button in Shizuku mode, the component state cannot be controlled, and an error pops up: SecurityException: Shell cannot change component state for 'xx' to state 'xx'.
+1. When clicking the button in Shizuku mode, the component state cannot be controlled, and an error pops up: SecurityException: Shell cannot change the component state for 'xx' to state 'xx'.

 * The Shell permission of Shizuku cannot disable unmodified application components.
 Please restart Shizuku with Root privileges or try modifying the APK.